School Psychology

 EDSP 600 Practicum in School Psychology I 1.0-3.0 Credit

-This course is a required practicum for all school psychology students.
-It is to be taken each academic quarter the students are in class with related school psychology course work and will follow local school district calendars.
+This course is a required practicum for all first-year school psychology students.
+It is to be taken each academic quarter (fall, winter, spring) the students are in class with related school psychology course work and will follow local school district calendars.
 In this practicum, students are required to be engaged in assessment, intervention and/or consultative activities, related to the field of school psychology.
-The practicum may take place in school settings, behavioral health settings, clinics and hospital settings.
+This practicum is designed to take place in a school setting.
+Co-curricular and supplemental activities may take place in other settings, with permission from program faculty.
+Supervision occurs weekly on-site, in group and individual supervision meetings.

 Repeat Status: Can be repeated multiple times for credit